 Many scientists and technicians take care of the observations.
-However, a limited number are dedicated to maintaining and improving the reliability of the antenna during the observations: Alessandro Orfei is the Chief Engineer, expert in microwave receivers; and Andrea Orlati, Software Engineer, takes care of the observing schedules and regularly implements SKED, DRUDG, and the Field System.
-At the end of 2010 Giuseppe Maccaferri took a one-year sabbatical period.
-Marco Bartolini and Simona Righini have been temporarily included in the staff helping Andrea Orlati for the VLBI preparation and observation.
+However, a limited number are dedicated to maintaining and improving the reliability of the antenna during the observations: Alessandro Orfei is the Chief Engineer, expert in microwave receivers, and Andrea Orlati, Software Engineer, takes care of the observing schedules and regularly implements SKED, DRUDG, and the Field System.
+In 2012, Giuseppe Maccaferri took a half-time contract.
+Marco Bartolini and Simona Righini have been temporary included in the staff, helping Andrea Orlati for the VLBI preparation and observation.

 Figure 1.
 View of the Medicina 32-m dish taken during geodetic VLBI observations.
-Note that the subreflector is shifted to allow the use of the S/X receiver located in the primary focus of the radio telescope.
+Note that the subre-flector is shifted to allow the use of the S/X receiver located in the primary focus of the radio telescope.